 Prospective elementary teachers earn a major in education.
-Prospective secondary teachers of English, mathematics, biology, chemistry, physics, and prospective K-12 teachers of French, German, and Spanish major in that discipline and minor in education.
+Prospective secondary teachers of English, mathematics, biology, chemistry, and physics major in that discipline and minor in education.
 Prospective secondary social studies teachers major in a social studies-related discipline (such as history, political science, economics, sociology, or anthropology), complete content requirements, and minor in education.
 In addition to the professional program, the department provides elective courses open to all students.

 The state of North Carolina issues the Initial Class A Teacher’s License to graduates who have completed an approved program including the specified courses in their teaching fields and the prescribed courses in education, who meet licensure requirements, and who receive recommendations from the designated officials in their teaching areas and from the licensure officer.

 Admission involves filing an official application with the department’s licensure officer, being interviewed, and being officially approved by the department.
 In addition, the state of North Carolina requires Teacher Education Program applicants to submit qualifying SAT, ACT, or Praxis core scores before being formally admitted.